 4. Grid-interactive efficient buildings

 Grid-Interactive Efficient Buildings (GEBs)3 present the opportunity to connect buildings dynamically to the power grid to coordinate energy loads to save costs, manage energy demands, and optimize energy use.
 GEBs build on the strategies and technologies of energy efficiency, renewables, energy storage, and load flexibility.
 GEBs are smart buildings that create communication and transmission to and from the electrical grid responding to demand flexibility.
 GEBs are able to adjust to the needs of the building occupants and the local utilities.
-In May 2021, GSA, with support from the Department of Energy National Renewable Energy Laboratory, published a blueprint for integrating grid-interactive technologies into current and upcoming energy savings performance contracts.
+In May 2021, GSA, with support from the Department of Energy National Renewable Energy Laboratory, published a blueprint [PDF] for integrating grid-interactive technologies into current and upcoming energy savings performance contracts.

 GSA is in the process of identifying its facilities with the highest potential for cost-effective GEB projects to gain the many benefits offered by GEB.
 A GEB microgrid project at the Oklahoma City Federal Building incorporates seven GEB-ready strategies, including lighting and efficiency upgrades to reduce demand, a new solar electricity generation system, battery storage, and advanced controls.
 This GEB solution is expected to save GSA over $400,000 a year.